In the last days, instruction will go forth from Zion...

 Q: Dear Jeff, a question from your seminar [the Jesus of Nazareth Seminar].
 Why did Jews think that long hair was a disgrace in view of the Nazarite vow which prescribed them to not cut their hair? —Marcia A.

 Q: I thoroughly enjoy your presentation of the Red Sea Crossing [Crossing the Red Sea].
-I am a pastor in New Jersey and I am preaching on Ex.
+I am a pastor in New Jersey and I am preaching on Exo.
 14 this week.
 In researching the crossing site I am most comfortable with your position and logic on the crossing being near the western part of the Red Sea.
-However, I am interested in an answer from you, (if your able) on the findings of ancient chariot wheels and human bones in the gulf of Aquaba.
+However, I am interested in an answer from you, (if you’re able) on the findings of ancient chariot wheels and human bones in the gulf of Aquaba.
 Does this puzzle you?
-Are there similar findings in the gulf of Suez also? --Doug T.
+Are there similar findings in the Gulf of Suez also? —Doug T.

 Q: Were women baptized (submerged) in the old Jewish

 tradition the same as men?

 In Acts 16:25-34 it mentions a household being baptized.